hmcts/common-performance/README.md

 - Gatling session variables:
     - `caseId` - the new case reference

+Ensure the payload JSON is placed in the `resources` directory or a subfolder and follows the structure expected by CCD APIs.
+Where necessary, the event JSON should make use of the `eventToken` in the Gatling session, which is generated before the case is created.

 ### 🧾 Add a Case Event

 Authenticates and adds an event to an existing case.